hpe-dev-incubator/hpe-dev-portal/content/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-3.md

 ![MapR Architectures](/img/mapr-architectures.png)

-Architectures for these types of applications are discussed in more detail in the eBooks: Machine Learning Logistics, Streaming Architecture, and Microservices and Containers.
+Architectures for these types of applications are discussed in more detail in the eBooks: [Machine Learning Logistics](https://www.oreilly.com/library/view/machine-learning-logistics/9781491997628/), [Streaming Architecture](https://www.oreilly.com/library/view/streaming-architecture/9781491953914/), and [Microservices and Containers](https://www.academia.edu/41522528/A_Practical_Guide_to_Microservices_and_Containers_Mastering_the_Cloud_Data_and_Digital_Transformation).

 The following figure depicts the (simplified) data pipeline for this tutorial:

 * Flight trip data is published to a MapR Event Streams (ES) topic using the Kafka API.
-(Note this data contains the actual delay label, in the real world architecture the actual delay label would come later in a different topic, but to keep the tutorial code simple it is combined with the input data).
+(Note this data contains the actual delay label.
+In the real-world architecture, the actual delay label would come later in a different topic, but to keep the tutorial code simple it is combined with the input data).
-* A Spark Streaming application subscribed to the first topic enriches the event with the flight predictions and publishes the results in JSON format to another topic. ( In the real world architecture there would be multiple consumers publishing model predictions, but to keep the tutorial code simple there is only one here).
+* A Spark Streaming application subscribed to the first topic enriches the event with the flight predictions and publishes the results in JSON format to another topic. ( In the real-world architecture, there would be multiple consumers publishing model predictions, but to keep the tutorial code simple there is only one here).
 * A Spark Streaming application subscribed to the second topic stores the flight trip data and predictions in MapR Database using the Spark MapR Database Connector.
 * Apache Spark SQL, Apache Drill SQL, and Open JSON applications query MapR Database to analyze flight data and prediction performance.